 Nasdaq My Ass

 Etsy didn’t get the memo.
-Two years later its still that obnoxious blowhard in every office who reboots porn-clogged desktops.
-Ergo, Etsy’s incessant self-aggrandizing squawking about its ironically named artificial intelligence.
+Two years later it’s still that obnoxious blowhard in every office who reboots porn-clogged desktops.
+Ergo, Etsy’s incessant self-aggrandizing squawking about its intelligence.

-In a nutshell, Etsy’s AI comprises its sorry excuse for a search engine, its useless mobile apps, and a scam called Teams:
+As artificial intelligence designs go, Etsy’s sucks.
+Its AI comprises its sorry excuse for a search engine, its useless mobile apps, and a scam called Teams: